ghosevaishnabi22/soaideathon_PS28/README.md

 ---
 About The Project:

-This project is made by Vaishnabi Ghose, for the Modern Application Development 1 course project.

 The main theme of this project is to build a multi-user Smart Timetable Scheduler which supports three roles: Admin/Dean, Teacher, and Student.
 Each user has specific functionalities, and a superuser (Admin/Dean) gets automatically added whenever a new database is created.